 Disability Support services are available to registered students with disabilities.
-These services are in place to make College programmes accessible to all community members, regardless of disability.
+These services are in place to make College programmes accessible to all, regardless of disability.

 Services are individualized to meet specific disability related needs.
 Current documentation of disability is required to ensure that appropriate services can be provided.

-Individuals are encouraged to contact
+Registered students are encouraged to contact Disability Services during the first week of classes.

-Disability Services at least six months prior to programme start date.
 Every effort will be made to accommodate individual requests for service required, however, early contact is essential as some accommodations require significant time to arrange.